Position Types and Eligible Immigration Status for Scholars

 - Available visa possibilities at NC State University

 - Available job codes for J-1 Exchange Visitors

 Due to the temporary nature of the J-1 visa, the position with NC State should be temporary in nature.
 Other possible visa options for temporary positions include TN, H-1B, J-2 with work authorization, F-1 Student with Optional Practical Training (OPT), and J-1 Student with Academic Training (A.T.).

-An internship position is generally not an appropriate position type for a foreign national in the J-1 Research Scholar or Professor category.
+A bona fide internship position is generally not an appropriate position type for a foreign national in the J-1 Research Scholar or Professor category.
 If you would like to invite a foreign national to do a research internship with your department, NC State University has the J-1 Student Intern Program to help facilitate this process for you.

-J-1 Scholars cannot be hired into permanent, tenure track, positions.
+J-1 Scholars cannot be hired into permanent, tenure-track, positions.
 Please direct all inquiries about permanent positions or employment visas (e.g., H-1B, TN, or green cards) as well as visitors on a B-1/B-2 visa to the International Employment Office in Human Resources.